Kimbsy/y-combinator-animation/script.md

 ```

 ## Outro

+;; @TODO: this need slides, they're impactful statements, maybe conclusion???

+;; @TODO funny meme? though honestly maybe not

+- IF I HAD ONE
+- butterfly, is this ... recursion?
+- distracted boyfriend?
+- we have recursion at home

 I hope this has been interesting!
 I've really enjoyed exploring this subject and trying to present it in a way that makes it approachable.